-Submit a Notice of Appeal to the Animal Welfare Appeal Board if you’ve had animals seized by the Department of Environment or the SPCA.
+Submit a Notice of Appeal to the Animal Welfare Appeal Board if you’ve had animals seized by the Department of Agriculture or the SPCA.

-If you’ve had animals seized by the Nova Scotia Department of Environment or the SPCA, you can appeal to have them returned.
+If you’ve had animals seized by the Nova Scotia Department of Agriculture or the SPCA, you can appeal to have them returned.

 If you’re granted a hearing, we’ll contact you with the date, time and location.